-The truth is harder than the lie.
-You think content isn't working because you're not posting enough – three LinkedIn posts a week should be working, right?
-More visibility, more reach, more ROI.
-But you're stuck.
-You get engagement.
-Likes roll in.
-Comments from your existing network.
-The posts look professional.
+Why isn’t my content working?
+If you’re posting consistently but getting engagement without enquiries, the problem isn’t your writing or your videos — it’s the architecture underneath.
+You get likes.
+Comments from your network.
 The hooks are sharp.
-And then... nothing.
-No enquiries.
-No DMs from people who actually want to buy from you.
+And then nothing.
+No DMs from people who actually want to buy.
 No speaking invitations.
-No mentions that move the needle on what content is supposed to build – which is authority, not applause.
+No mentions that move the needle on what content is supposed to build — which is authority, not applause.

 Here's what nobody tells you: your content isn't failing because the writing is bad or the videos are ugly.
 It's failing because there's no architecture underneath it.
 No logic connecting what you post to what you sell.
 No structure that compounds.
 And in 2026 – where buyers hop between Reddit, LinkedIn, ChatGPT, Google, and Perplexity before they ever land on your website – that structural gap costs you real money.